ohsai/SNUCSE_OS/README.md

 # osfall2018-team3 Project 3.
 Rotation Read-Write Lock

-## Rotation Lock Policies
+### Rotation Lock Policies
  1. Read/Write requests can hold locks when rotation device degree is located between requests' range.
  2. **No starvation for write requests.** Write requests have higher priority to hold lock than read requests.
  3. Multiple readers can access the critical section unless there is a write request in the critical section.
- 4. There can be only one write request in the critical section, and no other requests are allowed during that.
+ 4. If there is one write request in the critical section, then no other requests are allowed to enter the critical section.
  5. When users try to unlock requests, they should input **exact same degree and range value** used in previous lock.
  6. Rotation lock/unlock should work well even when the rotation device is turned off.

-## Implementation
+### Implementation
 * Data Structures & Sync Primitives for Policy

   * `range_descriptor` : It stores read/write requests info, and is put on the list.